Brazelton-Lab/seq-qc/README.md

-# seq_qc - Python package with modules for preprocessing sequencing reads
+# seq-qc - Python package with modules for preprocessing sequencing reads

 ## About

-seq_qc is a python package for performing various quality control tasks on sequencing reads.
-Currently, seq_qc has three programs for this - a dereplicator of paired-end reads, a tool for performing quality-based trimming, and a demultiplexer that uses the barcodes in sequence headers to partition sequences.
+seq-qc is a python package for performing various quality control tasks on sequencing reads.
+Currently, seq-qc has three programs for this - a dereplicator of paired-end reads, a tool for performing quality-based trimming, and a demultiplexer that uses the barcodes in sequence headers to partition sequences.